fr4iser90/SimpleDevOpsToolkit/README.md

       #   executable = true;
       # };

-      # Make sure the *source script* itself has execute permissions
+      # Make sure the *source script* itself has execute permissions.
-      # You might need to handle this outside Nix or find a Nix way
+      # You might need to run `chmod +x /path/to/your/SimpleDevOpsToolkit/SimpleDevOpsToolkit.sh`
-      # if the git repo itself doesn't preserve permissions.
+      # after cloning if git doesn't preserve permissions, or find a Nix-native way.

       # Ensure the PATH includes the directory where the link is created
       # (e.g., ~/.local/bin).
 Home Manager often handles this automatically